 Onboarding in minutes

-Connect with a company key or an invitation, name your companion, install/sign in to the model providers (Claude and Codex both set up out of the box; each skippable — signing in reuses your existing Claude or ChatGPT subscription, no separate API billing), pick a workspace folder — done.
+Pick your interface language (English or French) as the first step, connect with a company key or an invitation, name your companion, then check the local development tools it uses for projects: Git and GitHub CLI.
+On Windows, tamag0 can install those tools before model runtimes; on macOS and Linux it shows their status so you can install any missing tool with your system's usual method.
+You can continue without them and configure them later.
+Next, install/sign in to the model providers (Claude and Codex both set up out of the box; each skippable — signing in reuses your existing Claude or ChatGPT subscription, no separate API billing), pick a workspace folder — done.
 No orchestration to wire, no infra to babysit.